 You might also try flea markets if you have one close by.
 They can be a great place to find sports equipment and wooden toys, like a wooden train.

 Garage sales can be more hit or miss as a place to buy used toys.
 But when you score, you usually score big!
-I got a large building castle with figures for my son for just $2 one year and he has been playing with it non stop for 3 years.
+I got a large building castle with figures for my son for just $2 one year.
+He has been playing with it non-stop for 3 years!
 Once you find a yard sale with toys for your age range child, there are usually several great toys you can get for great deals.
-A friend of mine scored a whole bunch of Thomas The Toy trains at a garage sale for a couple of bucks each!
+A friend of mine scored a whole bunch of Thomas The Toy trains at a garage sale for just a couple of bucks each!

 Second Hand Toys Swap

 Another option is to organize a toy swap.
 You can organize a toy swap through organizations you may belong to.
-Check with groups of friends, your neighborhood, your child’s school, etc. You may want to hand out directions for the swap including age range, cleaning suggestions, and the way in which the swap will work.
+Check with groups of friends, your neighborhood, your child’s school, etc. You may want to hand out instructions for the swap.
+These should include age range, cleaning suggestions, and the way in which the swap will work.
 Also include, date, time, and place along with any swap announcements.

 Used Childrens Toys Are An Eco-Friendly Choice That Saves Money